Skip to main content

 Day-to-day tasks

-Most productions use a team of assistant directors (ADs).
-First, second, and third assistant directors have different jobs.
+Productions may use a team of assistant directors (ADs).
+First, second and third assistant directors have different duties.

 As first assistant director, you could:

-• manage the hire of locations, props and equipment
+• manage the hire of props and equipment

 • make sure filming stays on schedule

-As second or third assistant director you might:
+As second or third assistant director, you could:

-• deliver messages between the set and the production office
+• deliver messages between the set and production office

-• make sure cast members are on set at the right times
+• make sure cast and extras are in position at the right time on set

 Working environment